Samer-Al-iraqi/Linux-str_replace/README.md

 # Linux-str_replace

+##Notes
+I dont' support this anymore.
+the file is loaded fully in memory before processing!

 This perl script will enable you to do literal search and replace in files (in place) and in STDIN

 No messing with regular expression anymore.
 No more `sed` or `awk` or `perl -pie`.
 This handy script written in perl will replace text exactly as you want, No matter it has the so-called special characters or not.
 Just like `str_replace` PHP function.